Cleveland Water Quality at a Glance

 Latest Testing Results

-• Lead Levels: The most recent testing period (January-December 2024) showed 90th percentile lead levels of 5.4 parts per billion (ppb), significantly below the EPA action level of 15 ppb and demonstrating the effectiveness of Cleveland’s orthophosphate corrosion control program.
+• Lead Levels: The most recent testing period shows 90th percentile lead levels of 2.1 parts per billion (ppb), significantly below the EPA action level of 15 ppb and demonstrating the effectiveness of Cleveland’s orthophosphate corrosion control program, which has been in place since 1997.

-• Testing Scope: Cleveland conducts approximately 150,000 water quality tests annually throughout the distribution system, including continuous monitoring at treatment plants and enhanced sampling at residential properties across service areas.
+• Testing Scope: Cleveland conducts approximately 200,000 water quality tests annually throughout the distribution system, including continuous monitoring at treatment plants and enhanced sampling at residential properties across all service areas.

-• Compliance Status: Cleveland’s water consistently meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Ohio EPA regulations for all monitored contaminants.
+• Compliance Status: Cleveland’s water consistently meets or exceeds all federal and state drinking water standards, maintaining full compliance with EPA and Ohio EPA regulations for all monitored contaminants since 1997.

 Lake Erie Source Water

-• Strategic Intake Locations: Four intake cribs positioned 3-5 miles offshore in Lake Erie at depths of 40-60 feet provide access to higher quality source water, avoiding near-shore contaminants.
+• Strategic Intake Locations: Four intake cribs positioned 3–5 miles offshore in Lake Erie at depths of 40–60 feet provide access to higher quality source water, avoiding near-shore contaminants and runoff zones.

-• Real-time Monitoring: Advanced buoy systems and water quality sensors provide continuous data on lake conditions, enabling rapid responses to changing water quality events.
+• Real-time Monitoring: Advanced buoy systems and water quality sensors provide continuous data on lake conditions, enabling rapid responses to changing water quality events including seasonal algal blooms.

-• Source Water Protection: Cleveland actively participates in regional watershed protection programs and the Lake Erie Collaborative to address agricultural runoff, algal bloom prevention, and industrial discharge management.
+• Source Water Protection: Cleveland actively participates in regional watershed protection programmes and the Lake Erie Collaborative to address agricultural runoff, algal bloom prevention, and industrial discharge management.

 Advanced Treatment Technology